 Teaching materials will be provided at the first class.
-There will be no classes during the week of spring break (March 13-17, 2017).
-Last day for refunds is Feb.
-20, 2017.
+There will be no classes on Columbus Day, Oct.
+14th and Thanksgiving Week Nov.
+25th-29th.
+The last day for refunds is Sept.
+27, 2019.

-If you looking for credit classes in Chinese, you can contact the Modern and Classical Languages Department at Mason at http://chinese.gmu.edu.
+If you looking for credit classes in Chinese, please contact the Modern and Classical Languages Department at Mason at http://chinese.gmu.edu.

 The closest parking is at Rappahannock Parking Deck (opposite Starbucks) and is $3/hour paid at the self-pay kiosk.

 Visit our Cultural and Language Events for practice opportunities.